 As written, doesn't the sentence in English mean "You would pay in Euros?"

-This relates to:Conjugate regular verbs in El Condicional Simple (conditional) -
+This question relates to:Spanish lesson "Conjugate regular verbs in El Condicional Simple (conditional)"

 Kwiziq language super star

 25 June 2018